 Below is a quick overview of how to make this easy lemon raspberry ricotta cake.
 For the full printable recipe, which can be made using US customary or metric measurements, visit the recipe card below.

-Quick Tip: Before starting, I recommend having your springform pan ready, lemon juice and zest prepped, butter melted, as well as tossing the raspberries in a coating of all-purpose flour.
+Recipe Tip: Before starting, I recommend having your springform pan ready, lemon juice and zest prepped, butter melted, and raspberries tossed in the all-purpose flour coating.

-Whisking wet and dry ingredients in mixing bowls to make lemon raspberry ricotta cake with lemons in the background on a wooden purple surface.
+Whisking the wet ingredients in a glass bowl to make lemon raspberry ricotta cake on a purple background.

-Step 2.
-Fold in the dry ingredients to the wet mixture.
-Use a spatula for this part, as it helps not to over-mix the batter (Image 3).
+Part 4.
 Partway through stirring, pour in the slightly cooled melted butter.
-Then fold in the flour-coated raspberries (Image 4).
-The ricotta cake batter will be light in color and airy and somewhat thick and doughy in texture.
+Then fold in the flour-coated raspberries.
+The ricotta cake batter will be light in color, airy, and somewhat thick and doughy in texture.

-Step 3.
-Transfer the Batter.
-Transfer the batter to the 9-inch springform pan with a spatula, then level out (Image 5).
-Top with more fresh raspberries (Image 6), then bake for 40-45 minutes at 350ºF or until a toothpick inserted into the center of the cake comes out clean.
+Step 5.
+Transfer the batter to the prepared 9-inch springform pan with a spatula, then level out.
+Top with more fresh raspberries.

-Quick Tip: The top of the cake should be light golden brown in color and puffy with light golden brown sides that have slightly pulled away from the sides.
+Recipe Tip: The top of the cake should be light golden brown and puffy, with light golden brown sides that have slightly pulled away from the sides.
 If your cake has a little jiggle in the center, this is okay.
-If it has a lot of jiggle, it needs to bake for a few minutes more.
+If it has a lot of jiggle, it needs to bake for a few more minutes.

 Recipe FAQs